sadhilchhabra/Data_Science_Projects/README.md

 ## Project_1: Spotify Songs Genre Prediction

 ### Dataset Description:
-- Data Source: Guvi
+- **Data Source**: Guvi
-- Objective: Predict the Genre of the music based on most suitable features like speechiness, instrumentalness, danceability and more.
+- **Objective**: Predict the Genre of the music based on most suitable features like speechiness, instrumentalness, danceability and more.

 ### Achievements:
 - Conducted thorough data cleaning and feature engineering to preprocess the dataset in preparation for modeling.